Last Updated on September 6, 2023 by Tim Wells

 Each uses the same AmLogic S905X CPU running at 1.5GHz.
 Each has 2GB of RAM and 8 GB of storage.

-More importantly, each is running Android TV that’s officially certified by Google and Netflix, so it gets great-looking video in 4K and HD resolution.
+More importantly, each runs Android TV officially certified by Google and Netflix, so it gets great-looking video in 4K and HD resolution.

 We’ll get into the 4K performance a little bit later.
-For now, let’s look at this Android TV box in a little more detail.
+Let’s look at this Android TV box in a little more detail.

 Ematic AGT419 Specs